-One of the most famous produce of the north-eastern state of Assam is Kaji Nemu also called as Assam Lemon.
-Assam has as many as 17 species, 53 varieties and probably 7 if not more hybrids of citrus.
+One of the most famous produce of the North eastern state of Assam is Kaji Nemu also called as Assam Lemon.
+Assam has as many as seventeen species, fifty-three varieties and probably seven if not more hybrids of citrus.

 Locals say that this variety originated as a chance seedling raised in a plantation, Burnihut from the variety called Chinakaghi grown in the Hashara village in the Sivasagar district.
 This has since been propagated by vegetative means as a clonal horticulture variety and named as Kaji Nemu (Citrus Limon).
 Records state Assam Lemon is cultivated in more than 15,000 hectares of land with an average annual production exceeding 1,00,000 metric tonnes.